ieee-iitr/ieee-iitr.github.io/resources-jan-2020.md

 4. [Google Scholar](https://scholar.google.co.in/)

 Your IITR email and the LAN provide access to IEEE and other journals where you can find research publications.
+In case you donot have access to IITR services then you can also use websites like [Sci-Hub](https://sci-hub.tw/) or [Library Genesis](https://libgen.lc/)

 ### Networking